Tony K

-Tony Khnanisho, better known by his stage name Tony K, is an American rapper, record producer, and songwriter.
+Tony George Khnanisho, better known by his stage name Tony K, is an American rapper, record producer, and songwriter.

-Early life and education
+Early life

 Tony K's family immigrated to Detroit, Michigan from Baghdad, Iraq in 1991 escaping what was then the Persian Gulf War.
 Very early on Tony K was surrounded by music.
 His father and uncle were both musicians and his mother was a singer.
 He was introduced to Hip Hop at a young age, through listening to the likes of 2pac, Eminem, The Notorious B.I.G., and Nas.
 Tony K started rapping and producing at only 13 years old.
 He was inspired to start after hearing the 2Pac song "Changes".
 In 2005 Tony teamed up with a local friend by the name of "Peleboy," and together they released what would be their first independent musical release, titled "Partners In Crime".
 Shortly after, Tony decided to pursue a solo rap career.